ouyuran/pipeline-logparser/README.md

   - ability to filter main thread (using filter = [null])
   - new option hidePipeline to filter Pipeline technical logs (default value true to hide them)
   - fix parsing issues with old version of workflow-job plugin

+* 2.0 (11/2019)
+  - new API to retrieve URLs to logs of branches (blueOcean and pipeline Steps URLs)
+  - enhance exsting API to parse logs from another run/job
+  - handle logs from stages